A Mew Gull set against a background of a rocky intertidal area.

 I think the same redundancy comes into play if one is shooting shorebirds, hummingbirds or raptors.
 Too many images and soon they start to feel the same.

-It would seem that a truely creative, artisitic expression should be seperate from the subject, at least in part.
+It would seem that a truly creative, artistic expression should be separate from the subject, at least in part.
 Which is to say that the beauty of an image should not be derived simply of the beauty of the subject.
 If it is, than one could say the subject is beautiful and not the “artistic expression.”
 It is my hope that through further experimentation I can arrive at images that are beautiful in and of themselves.

-After years of photographing birds I can say that moving toward cretive bird photography is a process and there is great potential yet to be developed.
+After years of photographing birds I can say that moving toward creative bird photography is a process and there is great potential yet to be developed.